 TREGS VS. CANCER

 Regulatory T-cells (Tregs) are a type of suppressor cell commonly found at high levels in tumors.
 They secrete signaling molecules that “turn down” the immune system in order to prevent it from attacking healthy tissue.
 Therapies designed to suppress these regulatory T-cells may someday treat cancer.
-AbbVie (North Chicago, IL), in partnership with Argenx (Belgium), is developing an inhibitor of GARP, a Treg surface protein which enables anti-inflammatory signaling molecules to be produced.
+AbbVie (North Chicago, IL), in partnership with Argenx (Ghent, Belgium), is developing an inhibitor of GARP, a Treg surface protein which enables anti-inflammatory signaling molecules to be produced.
 Hampering GARP promises to reign in Tregs’ immune-suppressing power.
-The inhibitor, ABV-151, is now entering Phase I clinical trials.
+The inhibitor, ABBV-151, is now entering Phase I clinical trials for the treatment of solid tumors.

 If any of these possibilities becomes a reality, the battleground around a solid tumor may be taken by the world of drug discovery, adding to the arsenal of immunotherapies in our fight against cancer.